PCP CAR FINANCE

 PCP deals have two essential parts, three if you buy the car at the end of the agreement.

-- Deposit – At the start of the finance agreement, you want to consider a deposit – although no deposit PCP deals are available, the more you put down, the less your repayments are.
+- Deposit – At the start of the finance agreement, you want to consider a deposit – the more you put down, the less your repayments are.
 If you wish, you can often pay just a one-month initial deposit.

 - Monthly payments – the amount you borrow and pay back with monthly instalments is – the value the dealer/finance company estimate the car will depreciate over the contract term.